 3. Ensure you're claiming for the right expenses even when you used the wrong credit card

-If you'd like to employ a good bookkeeper, or have a specific role for a self-employed bookkeeper, you can post details of the vacancy for free.
+If you're looking to employ a good bookkeeper, or have a specific role that needs to be filled by a self-employed bookkeeper, you can post details of the vacancy for free.

 We guarantee that the vacancy will only be viewed by qualified ICB members.